 “There’s a sunrise and a sunset every single day, and they’re absolutely free.
 Don’t miss so many of them.”

-Relax your shoulders, close your eyes and fill your lungs with that refreshing, salty sea air … the Cape in Massachusetts is a summer road trip destination that is hard to beat.
+Relax your shoulders, close your eyes and fill your lungs with that refreshing, salty sea air… the Cape in Massachusetts is home to some of the country’s best beaches and is a summer road trip destination that is hard to beat.
+From boat tours to cruises and mini golf to glass-blowing, the hook-shaped peninsula of Cape Cod will have a little something for everyone.

-Perfect for families, couples, and groups of friends, there is enough scenery and seafood to satiate everyone’s palette.
-Whether you are planning a trip to Cape Cod (the largest), Martha’s Vineyard (the choice of many a celebrity) or Nantucket (the slowest-paced) — or, lucky you, all three! — we’ve got you covered with favourite picks from our local photographers.
-Ready to feel that sweet sand between your toes?
+Perfect for families, couples, and groups of friends, there is enough scenery and seafood in this unique ecosystem to satiate everyone’s palette.
+Whether you are planning a trip to Cape Cod (the largest), Martha’s Vineyard (the choice of many a celebrity) — or, lucky you, both Atlantic destinations — we’ve got you covered with favourite picks from our local photographer, Caroline in Cape Cod.
+Ready to get out of Boston and feel that sweet sand between your toes?
 Let’s go!

 - BŌL (Wellfleet): Gluten and dairy-free smoothie bowls to start your day right!